Written & Medically Reviewed by Kari Natwick, RDN, LD, IFNCP

 The most common sources of magnesium in the diet include legumes, nuts, seeds, green leafy vegetables, and whole grains.
 Fortified cereal and milk products can also contain magnesium.
 However, due to the fact that the majority of people do not include these in their diets, and because of mineral depletion in the soil that results from modern agricultural practices, many people do not get enough.

 Per 100 grams, kelp contains 121 mg or half of the RDA of magnesium.
-Although it would be difficult to consume this amount of kelp, consuming kelp with regularity in the diet can support adequate magnesium intake. (“Magnesium - Fact Sheet for Professionals”)
+Consuming kelp with regularity in the diet can help support adequate magnesium intake.

 Protein provides you with energy that is sustaining and supports satisfaction.
 This feeling of satiety prevents food cravings and can support blood sugar and hormone balance.
 Protein-rich foods also provide the amino acids and sulfur-rich compounds that create the building blocks we need to support detoxification and for producing neurotransmitters in our gut and our brain that support mood and prevent depression.
 The protein choices that you make really matter.